vosps/starter-kit/README.md

 conda install -c conda-forge proj geos
 ```

-You need to install these to your system as the cartopy library needs them
+You need to install these to your system as they are binary dependencies required for cartopy to work properly.

 Step 3 - install Poetry